bcavazzin/Salinity-modelling/README.txt

 Dataset details:

 Columns C to Q = these are the proxy or biomarkers, i.e. the bacterial lipid.
+They are shown as %.
 The "." in the headers of columns D, F, H, J,L,N is a substitute for the real nomenclature of the lipids which should be for example IIIa', IIIb' etc. It's to make it R friendly.

 Columns R and S = Latitude and Longitude